 But from some time, it has moved out from its hyped phase.
 Do you know why it has come out of the hyped phase?
 It is just because we have become very familiar with this technology and started to use this in our daily lives.

 Now, it is pretty here in many devices we own.
-Our cars, TV’s, watches, kitchen appliances, and other devices are connected with IoT and communicating with each other.
+Our cars, TVs, watches, kitchen appliances, and other devices are connected with IoT and communicate with each other.
 Apart from our daily lives, IoT has already infused efficiency in industrial processes.
 Tools and machinery have become intelligent and connected with each other.
-Now they are generating data and become smart enough for predictive maintenance, which was meant to be a pipe dream for many years.
+Now they are generating data and becoming smart enough for predictive maintenance, which was meant to be a pipe dream for many years.

 Anyways, going by the numbers projected by the industry experts, the world will see about 75 billion connected devices by 2025.
 To say the least, it is a fivefold increase in ten years and this will make the world a connected place.